 1) Medicare Part A, also referred to as Hospital Insurance, pays for inpatient hospital care, some skilled nursing, hospice, and home care (if prescribed).
 Part A is premium-free for 99% of beneficiaries, due to paying Medicare taxes while employed.

-2) Medicare Part B, also referred to as Medical Insurance, covers outpatient physician and hospital services, some home health services and medical equipment.
-Part B costs about $100 / month.
+2) Medicare Part B, also referred to as Medical Insurance, covers outpatient physician and hospital services, some home health services, and durable medical equipment.
+For most seniors, Part B costs about $134.00 / month in 2017.

 3) Medicare Part C, also referred to as Medicare Advantage Plans, allows private companies like HMOs and PPOs to offer health insurance that provide at least the same benefits of Parts A & B, but usually more like dental and vision.
 Most also offer cover prescription drugs.
 To manage costs, they offer a limited choice of providers.

 4) Medicare Part D, Medicare’s Prescription Drug plan, offers prescription drug benefits through private insurance companies at the cost of additional monthly premiums.
 As of 2017, monthly premiums range between $10 and $100.

-Medicare will pay for 100% of the cost of care for 20 days at a skilled nursing facility and 80% of the cost for 80 more days.
-The care must be for recovery following a hospital stay.
+Medicare will pay for 100% of the cost of care up to 20 days at a skilled nursing facility and approximately 80% of the cost up to 80 more days.
+The care must be for recovery following an inpatient hospital stay.

 Assisted Living Communities

 Medicare does not cover any cost of assisted living.
-It will pay for most medical costs incurred while the senior is in assisted living, but will pay nothing toward custodial care or the room and board cost of assisted living.
-In Home Care
+It will pay for most medical costs incurred while the senior is in assisted living, but will pay nothing toward custodial care (personal care) or the room and board cost of assisted living.

 Medicare will cover skilled nursing care given in the home for a limited time period, but not non-medical care.
 Care must be prescribed by a doctor and needed part-time only.
 The senior must be “confined” meaning they are unable to leave the home without the assistance of another person.
-Adult Day Care
+This is formally referred to as "homebound".

 Medicare offers hospice coverage for terminally ill individuals whom doctors determine have less than 6 months to live.
-While Medicare hospice does not typically pay for room and board, it does cover medical expenses, prescription drugs and homemaker services which are typically not paid for by Medicare.
+While Medicare hospice does not typically pay for room and board, it does cover medical expenses, prescription drugs, and homemaker services, which are typically not paid for by Medicare.
 Although in most cases, hospice care is given in-home, it’s possible for one to opt for inpatient care.

 Seniors are eligible for Medicare at age 65.
 They can receive Medicare at an earlier age only if they are entitled to Social Security disability benefits.